ansible/galaxy-importer/README.md

 - `LOCAL_IMAGE_DOCKER` - Set to `True` to run the `ansible-test` container image via Docker; otherwise, Podman will be used.
 Defaults to `False`.

+### Maintenance

+galaxy-importer uses a list of SPDX licenses stored at [galaxy_importer/utils/spdx_licenses.json](galaxy_importer/utils/spdx_licenses.json).
+This file must be periodically updated to reflect the addition, removal, and deprecation of licenses in the future.
+Use [scripts/update_spdx.py](scripts/update_spdx.py) to update licenses: `python scripts/update_spdx.py`.

 ### Issues and Process